miShelbyT/new-petdate-client/NOTES.md

-- All pets @ home should be tiles, use display grid for just images (expand image on hover).
-Can still click thru to each pet's details page.
+- petplusdates
+  Fix pet image

+- petlistitem
+  cards should zoom/expand on hover

+- petdateitem
+  sort playdates by date
-- Fill out Pet Details page => also need functionality to add new friend to existing playdate
+  collapse/hide previous petdates with ability to view them add new friend to existing playdate edit or delete upcoming petdate

-- Should only be able to add meetup to MY pet (and invite another pet)
+- Should only be able to add meetup to MY pet (and invite another pet to MY pet's playdates)

+- Sign in (add pets to owner on signup) / Log in / Log Out

+- add pet to existing owner

+- Update/Delete Pet and Owner

+- for now, login: fetch currentOwner as User.first

-- Check out Canva for logo - should click logo to take user home (can logo be wagging dog tail?)
+- Check out Canva for logo - (can logo be wagging dog tail, maybe wag on hover?)

 - Animated Landing page?
 Animista?

-- New pet form

-- Sign in / Log in / Log Out

-- Update/Delete Pet and Owner